 Python vs. SQL | Pros and Cons

-Fast-forward twenty years.
-Nowadays data comes in many shapes and formats, not necessarily synonymous with relational databases any longer.
-Data can be found within CSV files, plain text, on the web: unstructured, and in many other different ways and formats.
-This is where Python and its broad toolset of libraries, shines.
+Nowadays, data comes in many shapes and formats, not necessarily synonymous with relational databases any longer.
+Data exists within CSV files, plain text, and on the web, as well as in many other different formats.
+It is in this maze of data that Python’s broad toolset of libraries shine.

-With a huge set of helper libraries and associated platforms, Python is a great programming language for quick, and iterative data exploration.
+With a vast set of helper libraries and associated platforms, Python is an excellent programming language for quick, and iterative data exploration.
 Python’s set of libraries include everything from data visualization to statistical analysis, making it convenient for developers to jump into data analysis and begin identifying patterns.

 Use cases for SQL and Python

 SQL is designed to query and extract data from tables within a database.
-SQL is really good at allowing you as a developer, to easily join (or merge) several data together.
+SQL is good at allowing you as a developer, to seamlessly join (or merge) several data together.
 Combining data from multiple tables is a key strength.

-However, SQL isn’t really designed for manipulating or transforming data into other formats.
-Higher level data manipulation that is widely common within data science, such as statistical analysis, regression tests, and time series data manipulation, which is very difficult to achieve using exclusively SQL.
+However, SQL isn’t designed for manipulating or transforming data into other formats.
+Types of higher-level data manipulation that are common within data science, such as statistical analysis, regression tests, and time-series data manipulation, are is very difficult to achieve using SQL exclusively.

-It is particularly well suited for structured (tabular) data which can be fetched using SQL and then require farther manipulation, which might be difficult to achieve using SQL alone.
-This leads to the following question: So, when should you use Python vs. SQL?
+Python is particularly well suited for structured (tabular) data which can be fetched using SQL and then require farther manipulation, which might be challenging to achieve using SQL alone.
+This leads to the following question: When should you use Python vs. SQL?